Pereida v. Wilkinson: Decision

+Breyer's dissent

 Justice Stephen Breyer wrote the dissenting opinion, joined by Justices Elena Kagan and Sonia Sotomayor.
-Breyer stated that placing the burden on the alien would require them "to introduce a wide range of documentary evidence and testimony to establish", creating a high standard of burden that many aliens may not be able to meet.
+Breyer said the case "has little or nothing to do with burdens of proof".
+Breyer stated that the modified categorical approach was limited to a set of court records under Shepard.
+Those records did not specify the subsection of the conviction.
+This fact alone should have been enough to satisfy the court's inquiry under the modified categorical approach.
+By placing the burden on the alien "to introduce a wide range of documentary evidence and testimony to establish", the dissent said the Court created a high standard of burden that many aliens may not be able to meet.

 Breyer continued that the burden should be on the government to prove that the crime was one of moral turpitude rather than the alien, and that in Pereida's case, this had not yet been shown by the government.